-M. Chase are already lost, r other faithful readers the lenri Matisse are now on in his beautiful galleries. ome, at the beginning, but aries who do not as a rule ing ex-Presidents into his ney get to yawning at the en when these same reprover the objects on display, ic, might well ponder over.
+M. Chase are already lost, other faithful readers the lenri Matisse are now on in his beautiful galleries. ome, at the beginning, but aries who do not as a rule king ex-Presidents into his ney get to yawning at the en when these same reprover the objects on display, ic, might well ponder over.

-that those who refuse to turn for well-known certain days for nply because he likes them.
-He e state of mind e perfectly satis-Even if all your n't go.
-To go is riticisms in cafes, but there ook's guide explaining the rt made easy for dull intelesn't like a public favorite. sliked him first.
-Cox and ove to have Cox and Chase came out with his denun-
+that those who refuse to turn for well-known certain days for mply because he likes them.
+He ne state of mind perfectly satis-Even if all your n't go.
+To go is riticisms in cafes, but there s; but all you fellows see if there's an idea in it I'd look's guide explaining the rt made easy for dull intelesn't like a public favorite. sliked him first.
+Cox and ove to have Cox and Chase came out with his denunwas getting into his great it was my innocent referthese things, but my poor upon the mosaic floor. ing the table again so that he emotional Dubois. ithout squabbling is one of end wishes to know how ork of art.
+The business whether one disposes of trange new paintings some-It's an extravagant age.